About Us

 Our Story

 The Eating Disorder Support Network of Alberta (EDSNA) is a non-profit organization and a registered charity dedicated to providing meaningful support to those affected– directly and indirectly– by eating disorders.
-Our grassroots organization was founded by Moyra McAllister, whose daughter developed an eating disorder.
-Moyra’s personal experience inspired a desire to support others.
+Our grassroots organization was founded by the mother of a daughter with an eating disorder; her personal experience inspired a desire to support others.

 EDSNA provides information, guidance, a provincial voice, a community hub and most of all, support.
-We offer professionally-facilitated support groups in Edmonton, Calgary and online.
-Thanks to ongoing funding, we are able to offer these groups at a very low cost to the participants and can even waive fees if people are experiencing financial difficulty.
+We offer virtual professionally-facilitated support groups, open to anyone in Alberta.
+Groups are offered at a low cost to the participants, but fees can be waived to reduce financial barriers to care.

-EDSNA promotes awareness about eating disorders by hosting Eating Disorders Awareness Week February 1-7, giving presentations to various groups throughout the year, and strengthening relationships between community partners and treatment professionals to create a more effective voice for eating disorders.
+EDSNA promotes awareness about eating disorders by recognizing Eating Disorders Awareness Week (EDAW) February 1st-7th, providing educational presentations, and strengthening relationships between community partners and treatment professionals.
+All initiatives are offered in an effort to create a more effective voice for those impacted by eating disorders and the people who care for them.

 EDSNA is located on Treaty 6 territory, and respects the histories, languages, and cultures of First Nations, Metis, Inuit, and all First Peoples of Canada, whose presence continues to enrich Amisk (Alberta), and our home city, Amiskwaciy-wâskahikan or Beaver Hill House (Edmonton).

-EDSNA serves all of Alberta, but is primarily located in Edmonton.
+EDSNA serves all of Alberta, but is located in Edmonton.

 Our Vision